ozten/sudosocial/README.markdown

   # update settings.py
   # run python manage.py syncdb
   # python manage.py runserver 0.0.0.0:8000
-  # edit urls.py and update '/home/aking/patchouli/static/' to your path (sorry, lame)
   # from mysql prompt, execute the migrations under docs/database/migrations/

 You may need to sudo apt-get install python-lxml depending on your setup.